Nanasaheb Purohit: Janjira struggle

-In 1948 Purohit organized, along with Mohan Dharia, a people's army to liberate the nearby Janjira state.
+In 1948, Purohit organized, along with Mohan Dharia, a people's army to liberate the nearby Janjira state.
 The rebels established a military camp at Khamgaon (on the border of Mhasale taluk) and formed a provisional government for an independent Janjira state there.
 The government included Purohit (Prime Minister), Sadashiv Bagaitdar (Home Minister), Mohan Dharia (Foreign Minister) and Janardan Bhokre (Defense Minister).

 Electoral politics

 He emerged victorious in the 1951 Bombay Legislative Assembly election, winning the Poladpur-Mahad constituency with 13,597 votes (68.63%).
 He stood as a Socialist Party candidate.
 At the time, he argued for nationalizations of key industries and the building of a third camp in world politics.

 He retained the Mahad seat in the 1957 assembly election, obtaining 19,091 votes (70.40%) as a Praja Socialist Party candidate.
-As of 1961 Purohit was the deputy leader of the PSP in the Maharashtra Legislative Assembly.
+As of 1961, Purohit was the deputy leader of the PSP in the Maharashtra Legislative Assembly.
 However, he was defeated in the Shriwardhan constituency in the 1962 Maharashtra Legislative Assembly election by the Indian National Congress candidate Abdul Rahim A. Gafoor Antulay.
 Purohit finished second with 7,475 votes (25.76%).

-Purohit returned to the Maharashtra Legislative Assembly in 1972, being elected as a Socialist Party candidate from Mahad with 27,737 votes (55.32%).
+Purohit returned to the Maharashtra Legislative Assembly in 1972 and was elected a Socialist Party candidate from Mahad with 27,737 votes (55.32%).
 In the 1978 assembly election, Purohit won the Mahad seat as a Janata Party candidate.
 He obtained 37,413 votes (60.03%).